analyticalmonk/analyticalmonk.github.io/archive/about.md

 # Write a short (~150 characters) description of each blog post.
 # This description is used to preview the page on search engines, social media, etc.
 description: >
-      I'm a twenty-something technologist trying to do some good and have fun while I'm at it.
+      I'm a technologist trying to have fun building things and do some good while I'm at it.

 # You can show the description on the page by deleting this line:
 hide_description: true